rodrigolpStudiare/WebPack_Studiare/README.md

     - **Install webpack globally**: Do that to get access for `webpack command line tool`.

   - Configure Webpack
     - **Create a configuration file** `webpack.config.js`: We use this file to control the project entry points.
-Below we have a minimum configuration.
+Below we have a minimum configuration with just one entry file.
     ```
     var path = require('path');
     var webpack = require('webpack');